TosoBoso/Kopano4s/README.md

 * init.sh (the heart of kopano4s services control incl. initialisation, restart, acl reset logic; see help)
 * kopano-postfix.sh (core script to control postfix which is exposed to admin-UI.
 Postfix in not part of Kopano build)
 * kopano-fetchmail.sh (core script to control postfix which is exposed to admin-UI.
 Postfix in not part of Kopano build)
+* dpkg-remove (list of debian packages that can be removed pot image build to keep the Docker image / container lean)

 5. Wrapper-Container-Skripts (in scripts/wrapper)
 * kopano-userlist.sh & kopano-grouplist.sh (helper scritpts for admin-UI to list users and groups)